top of page

 Kentucky River Basins Watershed

 A River Basin is the portion of land drained by a river and its tributaries.
 All river basins contain several smaller watersheds.
 A watershed is simply a smaller version of a river basin.
-The state of Kentucky contains 12 major river basins: Big Sandy, Green, Kentucky, Licking, Little Sandy, Lower Cumberland, Mississippi, Salt, Tennessee, Tradewater, Tygarts, and Upper Cumberland below.
+The state of Kentucky contains 12 major river basins: Big Sandy, Green, Kentucky, Licking, Little Sandy, Mississippi, Lower Cumberland, Salt, Tennessee, Tradewater, Tygarts, and Upper Cumberland below.
 The Ohio River constitutes most of the northern border of the state and several small watersheds drain directly into its main stem.

 In order to facilitate the management of water supply and water quality issues associated with the rivers of Kentucky, the state of Kentucky was subdivided into 7 basin management units.
 The basin management units were based on 6-digit hydrologic unit codes (HUCs), within which are nested 8, 11, and 14-digit HUCs (watersheds).
 HUCs were developed by the U.S. Geological Survey (USGS), the U.S. Department of Agriculture's Natural Resources Conservation Service, and others, to standardize hydrologic unit delineations for geographic description and data storage purposes.